-Transitioning into a new culture can mean moving to a new country, city, company, school, community, department, or even team.
-Each of these sub-cultures has its new environments, people, activities, as well as ways of interacting or working.
+Transitioning into a new culture can mean moving to a new country, city, company, school, community, department, or team.
+Each of these sub-cultures has its unique environments, people, activities, and ways of interacting or working.
 It may expose us to different sets of social norms, values, beliefs, and customs.

 It is normal to feel awkward, scared, and anxious in a new culture.
 But we cannot continue to live in this state for long, as it will be detrimental to our overall health and well-being.
-There are ways to overcome these feelings of fear, to adapt, and make the best out of any new situation.
-To overcome fear in a new culture, we need to investigate and determine if our fear is legitimate, take small and low-risk steps and slowly build your confidence.
+There are ways to overcome these feelings of fear, adapt, and make the best out of any new situation.
+To overcome fear in a new culture, you need to investigate and determine if your fears are legitimate, take small and low-risk steps and slowly build confidence.

-Humans have evolved to identify new things, people, or places as a “threat” to our survival.
-According to Keith Rollag, management professor and author of What to do when you’re new says…
+Humans have evolved to identify new things, people, or places as a “threat” to survival.
+According to Keith Rollag, management professor and author of What to do when you’re new1 says…

 "From an evolutionary standpoint, trying new things, for much of human history, could have been dangerous,” He continues with “deep in our brains there’s a primal fear of looking bad, a fear of not performing as well as others.” and “the fact that you’re meeting new people, new groups, new experiences, and that triggers a lot of that anxiety we have about being the newcomer.”